Speak Local. Engage Better. Lower Your CPL.

 Research Deeply

-Which languages dominate in your target city/region?
+Identify which languages dominate in your target city/region.

-India → Hindi, Tamil, Kannada, Bengali, Telugu, Marathi
+India: Hindi, Tamil, Kannada, Bengali, Telugu, Marathi.

-UAE → Arabic, Hindi/Urdu, Tagalog, Malayalam
+UAE: Arabic, Hindi/Urdu, Tagalog, Malayalam.

 Prioritize Languages